ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Hung = the Infinite, vibrating and real

 This mantra literally means: “I am Thou."
-Or, "the service of God is within me.“
+It can also mean, "the service of God is within me."

 Mudra: Bend the arms and bring the elbows against the side of the rib cage.
 The palms of the hands are parallel and face the sky (see photo of Snatam Kaur above).
 The elbows are snug at your sides with the forearms in close to your upper arms.
 The hands are at a 60 degree angle, halfway between pointing forward and pointing to the sides.